unsw-edu-au/QBot/Documentation/deployment-guide.md

 ## QBot Setup
-Congratulations, you have succesfully built the QBot solution, and added the App into Teams.
-Final step is to set up the different courses
+Congratulations, you have successfully built the QBot solution, and added the App into Teams.
+Final step is to set up the different courses and parameters as follows:

 1. Go to the dashboard tab (initiate a personal coversation with the Bot)
 2. Create a new course